 William H. Seward House

-William Seward was a fierce abolitionist, U.S. Senator, Secretary of State and governor of New York State.
-Seward’s wife, Frances was also very active in the Underground Railroad and had close relationships with fellow suffragists, contributing to the fight for women's property rights.
-Visiting this national historic landmark, you'll discover the hidden spaces where freedom seekers took refuge within the home.
+William Seward was a fierce abolitionist, U.S. Senator, Secretary of State, and governor of New York State.
+Seward’s wife, Frances, acted as her husband’s advisor.
+Both were friends with Harriet and very active in the Underground Railroad.
+They had close relationships with fellow suffragists, contributing to the fight for women's property rights.
+Visiting this national historic landmark, you'll discover the hidden spaces where freedom seekers took refuge.